$\Lambda$-Wright--Fisher processes with general selection and opposing environmental effects: fixation and coexistence: Key properties of Y and a useful estimate on the tail of some random times

 \subsection{Deviation from initial condition after removing large jumps}

-We close this section with a useful estimate for the maximal deviation of $Y$ from its initial value in compact time intervals if we cap the large jumps of~$N$ (i.e. with large $r$-component).
+In some proofs to come (of Lemmas~\ref{lem:aux_mergingeventestimate}, \ref{lem:renewalauxeventbound}, and \ref{lem:specialeventbound}), it will be useful to control the maximal deviation of $Y$ from its initial value in compact time intervals if we cap the large jumps of~$N$ (i.e. with large $r$-component).
+This is the content of the following lemma.

 \begin{lemme} .
 For $c\in (0,1)$, denote by $Y^c=(Y_s^c)_{s\geq 0}$ the unique strong solution to

 with $Y_0^c=y\in (0,1)$. {There is a constant $\capco{\star}>0$ such that for any $c\in (0,1)$}, $y\in (0,1)$, $t\in [0,1]$, and $\lambda>0$, we have